cjcoats/SMOKE-m3utilio/README.md

 Note that **the `.f` and `.f90` codes require different *Makefile* and *Makeinclude* files**.
 Files `.f.Makefile` and `.f.Makeinclude` are for the former, and `.f90.Makefile` and `.f90.Makeinclude` are for the latter.
-To build SMOKE, in the *src* directory copy the relevant pair of these to the standard *Makefile* and *Makeinclude* names, and then *make*.
+To build SMOKE: in your *src* directory, copy the relevant pair of these to the standard *Makefile* and *Makeinclude* names, and then *make*.
 For reference, the original `Makefile` can be found in `Makefile.0`